rictjo/biocarta/README.md

     hierarchy_analytes  = results[2]
     hierarchy_samples   = results[3]
 ```
-and ploting the information of the map analytes yields :
+and plotting the information of the map analytes yields :
 [Cancer Disease Example](https://gist.github.com/rictjo/9cc40579914a51bffe7df442fec140f4)

 You can also run an alternative algorithm where the UMAP coordinates are employed directly for clustering by setting